Air conditioning: Mini-split and multi-split systems

 Ductless systems (often mini-split, though there are now ducted mini-split) typically supply conditioned and heated air to a single or a few rooms of a building, without ducts and in a decentralized manner.
 Multi-zone or multi-split systems are a common application of ductless systems and allow up to eight rooms (zones or locations) to be conditioned independently from each other, each with its indoor unit and simultaneously from a single outdoor unit.

 The first mini-split system was sold in 1961 by Toshiba in Japan, and the first wall-mounted mini-split air conditioner was sold in 1968 in Japan by Mitsubishi Electric, where small home sizes motivated their development.
 The Mitsubishi model was the first air conditioner with a cross-flow fan.
 In 1969, the first mini-split air conditioner was sold in the US.
 Multi-zone ductless systems were invented by Daikin in 1973, and variable refrigerant flow systems (which can be thought of as larger multi-split systems) were also invented by Daikin in 1982.
 Both were first sold in Japan.
 Variable refrigerant flow systems when compared with central plant cooling from an air handler, eliminate the need for large cool air ducts, air handlers, and chillers; instead cool refrigerant is transported through much smaller pipes to the indoor units in the spaces to be conditioned, thus allowing for less space above dropped ceilings and a lower structural impact, while also allowing for more individual and independent temperature control of spaces.
 The outdoor and indoor units can be spread across the building.
 Variable refrigerant flow indoor units can also be turned off individually in unused spaces.
 The lower start-up power of VRF's DC inverter compressors and their inherent DC power requirements also allow VRF solar-powered heat pumps to be run using DC-providing solar panels.

 Ducted central systems

 Split-system central air conditioners consist of two heat exchangers, an outside unit (the condenser) from which heat is rejected to the environment and an internal heat exchanger (the evaporator, or Fan Coil Unit, FCU) with the piped refrigerant being circulated between the two.
 The FCU is then connected to the spaces to be cooled by ventilation ducts.
 Floor standing air conditioners are similar to this type of air conditioner but sit within spaces that need cooling.
+Compared to central chilled water systems described below, this is also known as direct expansion systems, because the evaporator heat exchanger is in direct contact with the air of the space being cooled, and no chilled water or brine is used.